Use variables

 -

-Expand the Connection dropdown.
+Expand the Connection drop-down list.
 A Connection variables section is displayed.

 The connections available match the action you are configuring.
 For example, for AWS actions only AWS connection variables are shown.